 Private Walter Bray ( Private no. 23585 ) joined the 2/7th.
 Battalion,Duke of Wellington regiment.in January 1917 .
 He was invalided home for a while but returned later in 1917 and was killed in action on March 27 1918.
 He was educated at Netherthong Church School before working at Deanhouse Mills.
 He was involved in many village activities, especially the football and cricket clubs as well as the WMC and the Free Gardeners Society .
 For a while he was the day- cricket professional for Emley CC.
 He was buried in Pommio Communal Cemetry.
 ROH – NT Mem : NT & Th Mem ; WMC Mem : Hudds.
 Drill Hall : Memorial in All Saints Churchyard.

 Private Harold Heeley was born in Wooldale and lived in Thongbridge .
 He enlisted at the start of the war as Private 19329, 10th.
-Battalion Duke of Wellington regiment and was killed at the front in August 1916.
+Battalion Duke of Wellington regiment and was killed at the front in August 1916. ( ROH plaque in St.Andrews Church lists date as September 25 1915 ).
 There was no known grave and he was commemorated at Thiepval Memorial to the Missing.
 His brother Arthur Heeley, Private 29323, also of the 10th.
 Battalion was born in Thongbridge.
 He enlisted on September 4 1916 and died from wounds at Boulogne on June 12,1917 aged 25.
 He was buried at Boulogne Eastern Cemetery on June 12 1917.
 ROH – NT & Th Mem.
 (Note that neither of the brothers are listed on the Netherthong War Memorial).
+(They are however both named on the ROH plaque in St.Andrews Church , Thongsbridge ).
+Harold’s name also appeared on a Thongsbridge War Memorial which was a metal plaque put up in the village by the local firm of R.L.Brook which is no longer in existence.

 Private Frank Swallow was born in Thongsbridge and lived in Deanhouse .
 He was a scholar at the National School and, being a member of the Wesleyan Chapel, he later attended the Holmfirth Wesleyan Day School.
 He was active in the Netherthong Boy Scouts Troop as well as being a member of the WMC.
 Before joining up he worked at Deanhouse Mills.
 At the age of 17 he volunteered for service on October 27th.
 1914 as Private 33550 6th.
 Battalion Yorkshire Regiment ( formerly No.31186 11th.
 Reserve Hussars Regiment ) and, after being in training for some weeks, he was discharged on account of ill health.
 He was not content to sit at home so he offered his services again in 1915 and was accepted into the 18th.
 Hussars Cavalry early in 1916 and was transferred to the Yorkshire Regiment and went to France on December 1916.
 He was killed by a shell on August 15,1917 aged 20.
 There was no known grave and he was Commemorated at Menin Gate Memorial to the Missing.
 ROH – NT Mem : NT & Th, Mem :WMC Mem.